Title 23

 (5) The board shall adopt rules defining the requirements of remote participation including its use for executive session, and the conditions by which a director is authorized to participate remotely.

-(d) Each board member shall serve a term of four (4) years.
+(d) Each public director shall serve an initial term of four (4) years.
+At the expiration of the initial terms of public directors in January 2028, the governor shall appoint two (2) directors for a term of four (4) years, two (2) directors for a term of three (3) years, two (2) directors for a term of two (2) years, and one director for a term of one year.
+Thereafter, the governor shall appoint a new public director or directors to succeed the public director or directors whose terms then next expire, to serve a term of four (4) years.
+The president and chief executive officer shall have a board term coextensive with such person’s employment contract with the hub.
 In the event that the chair of the board position becomes vacant for any reason, or the chair is not able to perform the duties of that position for any reason, the vice chair shall serve as the interim chair until the chair is able to resume the chair’s duties; provided, however, in the event that the chair is not able to resume the chair’s duties in that position, the governor shall appoint a new chair and, in making this appointment, the governor shall give due consideration to appointing an individual from a list of six (6) candidates, three (3) of whom shall be provided to the governor by the speaker of the house and three (3) of whom shall be provided to the governor by the president of the senate.
-Any person appointed to fill a vacancy in the office of an appointed director of the board shall be appointed in a like manner and shall serve for the unexpired term of such director.
+Any person appointed to fill a vacancy in the office of a public director of the board shall be appointed in a like manner and shall serve for the unexpired term of such public director.
 Any director shall be eligible for reappointment.

-(e) The director of the board who is a member of the public and who is a certified public accountant and a member of the Rhode Island society of certified public accountants shall serve as treasurer and shall be charged with keeping the funds, books of account, and accounting records of the hub.
-No grants, tax credits, or incentives shall be issued by the hub to any certified life science company without the approval of the board and the signature of the treasurer.
+(e) The public director who is a certified public accountant and a member of the Rhode Island society of certified public accountants shall serve as treasurer and shall be charged with keeping the funds, books of account, and accounting records of the hub.
+No grants, loans or other financings, or incentives shall be issued by the hub to any certified life science company without the approval of the board.
 The board shall annually elect a secretary who shall keep a record of the proceedings of the board and shall be custodian of all books, documents, and papers.

-(f) Board directors shall serve without compensation, but each director shall be entitled to reimbursement for actual, reasonable, and necessary expenses while engaged in the performance of official duties.
+(f) Board directors, other than the director who serves as the president and chief executive officer of the hub, shall serve without compensation, but each director shall be entitled to reimbursement for actual, reasonable, and necessary expenses while engaged in the performance of official duties.
 Board directors, officers, and employees shall not be liable to the state, the hub, or to any other person as a result of their activities except for malfeasance in office or intentional violations of law.

 (g) The board shall establish an application review committee consisting of not less than three (3) directors of the board, which shall review certification proposals submitted by life sciences companies that shall be supported by independently verifiable information, and the board shall make a record of findings based on the certification proposal, documents submitted therewith, and any additional evidence that the life science company meets all criteria that the hub may prescribe.